Murals are big. They are like huge boards, canvases, or walls you collaborate on. Get comfortable zooming and scrolling (moving around) quickly.

 - Navigate to the lower right corner of your mural

 - Underneath the mini-map, you'll see a Navigation bar

-- Click there to switch your settings.
+- Click "Zoom settings" to change your navigation settings

 When you create your first mural, the default zoom is 100%.
 This means you are seeing the real size of each element you add.

 - If you're using a trackpad on Firefox or Internet Explorer, you can zoom by holding 'ALT' and sliding two fingers up and down the trackpad.

 - ...or, if you're using Google Chrome, you can pinch to zoom: